martyromero/martyromero.github.io/_posts/2020-11-28-this-is-how-i-feel.md

 I feel so alone, lonely (those two are different), sad, and defeated.
 The worst part is the facade that I have to put on in front of everyone.
 I am tired.

 *This is an exaggeration to be sure.
 I too am guilty of doing things to make her feel the same or worse in return.
 But it is how I feel by the passive refusal to do life with me and be my partner.
-It is making my spirit shrivel inside.
+I know what you are asking.
+Why do you stay? **Because I love her!** But it is making my spirit shrivel inside to be so independant and do life almost on my own.

 {:.signature}
 ![Jose Romero]({{ site.siteurl }}/public/posts/signature.png)